Wild Alaskan Fish

 Alaska's Wild Fisheries

 Alaska protects its world famous seafood for future generations through sustainable harvesting practices.
 Alaska has set the benchmark for sustainable, environmentally-friendly fisheries management.
-Unlike many other fish populations across the globe, Alaska's are regulated to protect them from overfishing and other forms of habitat degradation.
-Alaska's fisheries comply to the most widely known and internationally approved set of rules, published by the Food and Agriculture Organization of the United Nations (FAO).
+Unlike many fish populations across the globe, Alaska regulates our fish to protect them from overfishing and other forms of habitat degradation.
+Alaska's fisheries comply to the most widely known and internationally approved set of rules published by the Food and Agriculture Organization of the United Nations (FAO).

 Premium Quality Fishing Practices

 Our fishing style from shore, called set netting, is well known to produce the highest quality product.
-Our team adheres to strict policies that exceed standard recommendations, and our fish are popular with our processing partner because of the quality.
-We add a sea water slush ice mixture to our insulated totes, and as our fish are removed from the net, they go directly into the slush ice.
-We bleed every fish as we catch it and since we are fishing near the shore, we steadily deliver our fish to the processing plant.
-Often our fish are processed and blast frozen before drift-boat caught fish are even delivered.
-The quality of our fish is unmistakable.
+Our team adheres to strict policies that exceed standard recommendations, and our fish are popular with our processing partner because of the high quality.
+When we remove the fish from the net, they go directly into a sea water, slush ice mixture.
+We bleed every fish as soon as we catch it.
+Then they are immediately sent to the processing plant.
+Our fish are blast-frozen before fish caught on drift boats are even delivered for processing.

 Wild Caught Alaskan Fish